argonne-lcf/ai-testbed-userdocs/docs/groq/GroqFlow.md

 ## Connect to Groq

-Connect to a Groq system, i.e., groq1, groq2, groq3, and groq4, using your CELS GCE account information.
+From your development machine, connect to a Groq system, i.e., groq1, groq2, groq3, and groq4, using your CELS GCE account information.

 ```console
 ssh CELS-GCE-UserID@groq1.cels.anl.gov